vinislima/badges_42/README.md

 <h2 align="left">Hello 👋!
-My name is Pedro, and I am a Cadet at 42 São Paulo, Brazil</h2>
+My name is Pedro, and I'm a Cadet at 42 São Paulo, Brazil</h2>

 ###